-This new guide provides a step-by-step approach for providers to introduce the conversation safely by centering the needs of the structurally vulnerable patient, with the ultimate goal of providing the health care that these patients wish to receive.
+This new guide provides a step-by-step approach for providers to introduce the conversation safely by centering the needs of the patient, with the ultimate goal of providing the health care that patients wish to receive.

 “People want to know what to say – this is not a nice, comfortable topic to talk about”, says Wendy.
 “It’s often easier to just not talk about it.
 So I’m hoping that this guide will give people who are uncomfortable having these conversations some confidence, to feel like they have a resource for this particular situation, and hopefully they will refer to it.”

-Developed by Wallace Robinson, Leader – Advance Care Planning, and Kelsey Antifaeff, RCSW, this trauma-informed, evidence-based guide is based on an extensive literature review and input from an Advisory Committee at Providence with representation from Addictions/Urban Health, Internal Medicine, Palliative Care, Critical Care, VCH Community, valuable guidance from Wendy as a Peer Navigator with lived experience, and the support of our Indigenous Wellness & Reconciliation program.
+Developed by Wallace Robinson, Leader – Advance Care Planning, and Kelsey Antifaeff, RCSW, this trauma-informed, evidence-based guide is based on an extensive literature review and input from an Advisory Committee at Providence with representation from Urban Health, Internal Medicine, Palliative Care, Critical Care and VCH Community, and with valuable guidance from Wendy as a Peer Navigator with lived experience and the support of Indigenous Wellness & Reconciliation at Providence.